GDLev/xtermvm/README.md

 # xtermvm
 xTerm installator for Proxmox VMs

-before installation, make sure the target VM has QEMU geust agent enabled Run the installation script in the proxmox terminal
+before installation, make sure the target VM has QEMU guest agent enabled
 # Usage
 Run the installation script in the proxmox terminal